Giulia Mansutti

 Ph.
 D. - Telecommunications Engineer

-I received my Ph.D. in Information Engineering from the University of Padova (Padova, Italy) in March 2019, with a thesis on the design of innovative antenna systems for telecommunications and health applications.
+I received my Ph.D. in Electrical Engineering and Computer Science from the University of Padova (Padova, Italy) in March 2019, with a thesis on the design of innovative antenna systems for telecommunications and health applications.
 During my Ph.D., I spent one year as a visiting scholar at The University of Queensland (Brisbane, QLD, Australia), where I developed a novel sensor for early-stage skin cancer detection.

-I obtained the M.Sc. in Telecommunications Engineering and the B.Sc. in Information Engineering, both summa cum laude, from the University of Padova in 2015 and 2013, respectively.
+I obtained the M.Sc. in Telecommunications Engineering and the B.Sc. in Electrical Engineering and Computer Science, both summa cum laude, from the University of Padova in 2015 and 2013, respectively.

-Currently, I am a Postdoctoral Research Fellow at the Wellman Center for Photomedicine, Harvard Medical School, MGH, and my research focuses on the development of innovative optical devices for biomedical applications.
+Currently, my research focuses on the development of innovative optical devices for biomedical applications.

 In January 2022, I was awarded the Bullock Fellowship (a 60000$ grant) to develop a novel laser speckle imaging (LSI) device for skin cancer detection.